-• Understand your motivation – You need to make sure you’re doing things for the right reason.
-If all you want is bragging rights or to throw something in someone’s face, it’s not going to be enough to get you to a long term goal.
+You need to make sure you’re doing things for the right reason.
+If all you want is bragging rights or to throw something in someone’s face, it’s not going to be enough to get you to a long-term goal.
 Think harder and dig deeper to understand the positive and sustainable driving force behind what will keep you going from day to day and week to week.

-• Come up with shorter term goals – You may want to lose 30 pounds in 2018, but next December and that thirtieth pound are quite a long while away.
+You may want to lose 30 pounds this year, but next December and that thirtieth pound are quite a long while away.
 Instead come up with a new smaller goal to aim for each month.
 Your longer term goal can remain the same, but give yourself something to shoot for that is closer to where you currently are.
 That will help keep you motivated because you’ll always have a fresh goal to create, pursue, achieve and celebrate.